hexops/devlog/content/2024/announcing-nominated-zig.md

 ---
 author: "Stephen Gutekanst"
-title: "Announcing Mach' nominated Zig versions"
+title: "Announcing Mach nominated Zig versions"
 date: "2024-01-07"
 draft: false
 categories:
 - mach
 - zig
 - gamedev
-description: "Today we're announcing Mach' nominated Zig versions, a sweet-spot between stable Zig and nightly Zig which offers a different balance of latest-and-greatest features and fixes, and less of a moving target."
+description: "Today we're announcing Mach nominated Zig versions, a sweet-spot between stable Zig and nightly Zig which offers a different balance of latest-and-greatest features and fixes, and less of a moving target."
 images: ["/img/2024/nominated-zig-versions.png"]
 ---

-Today we're announcing Mach' nominated Zig versions, a sweet-spot between stable Zig and nightly Zig which offers a different balance of latest-and-greatest features and fixes, and less of a moving target.
+Today we're announcing Mach nominated Zig versions, a sweet-spot between stable Zig and nightly Zig which offers a different balance of latest-and-greatest features and fixes, and less of a moving target.

 If you are in the Zig community, you likely fall into one of two categories: